Insurers fret as company bosses face coronavirus legal claims

 An Inovio spokesman told Reuters that the firm developed a vaccine construct for its coronavirus vaccine within three hours from the viral sequence being publicly available, manufactured the vaccine and was in preclinical trials in January.

-Meanwhile, a securities fraud class action was filed against Norwegian Cruise Line Holdings (NCLH.N), its chief executive and chief financial officer on March 18, claiming the company made misleading statements about the virus to encourage customers to book cruises.
+Meanwhile, a securities fraud class action was filed against Norwegian Cruise Line Holdings, its chief executive and chief financial officer on March 18, claiming the company made misleading statements about the virus to encourage customers to book cruises.

 Norwegian Cruise Line Holdings did not respond to request for comment.